dwsdolce/acompas/README.md

 quasar build

 # Install dependencies
-cd ./src-cordova
-npm install
+cd ./src-cordova # ALL following commands should be run in this directory npm install

 # This is one of the requirements
 npm install -g ios-deploy

+# Cordova won't be aware of iOS platform if you don't execute this
+cordova platform add ios

-# Check cordova requirements (run this in the src-cordova/ folder)
+# Check cordova requirements
 cordova requirements

 # If you don't have Cocoapods installed